ToposInstitute/RelationalThinking-Book/_sources/chp5-graph-gluing.md

 :align: center
 ```

-We have two commuting diagrams with Embedding A and Embedding B as common arrows.
-Next we would like to see how (a) and (b) are related.
+We have two commuting diagrams - one with `choice 1` and another one with `choice 2`.
+Next we see how they are related with each other.

 ```{image} assets/Ch5/8b.png
 :alt: Whoopsy!